Projective, Sparse, and Learnable Latent Position Network Models: LEARNABILITY

-It may seem counter-intuitive that, although our estimators for $Z$, $P^Z$, and $D^Z$ are all derived from the same maximum likelihood estimator, their conditions for learnability differ.
-For instance, a LPM may have learnable link probabilities but not squared distances if $\beta^K_n$ grows quickly.
-This disparity is better understood if one considers the implicit metric implied by each of the learnabilities.
+It may seem counter-intuitive that the conditions for learnability of $Z$, $P^Z$ and $D^Z$ differ, even though their estimators are all derived from the same quantity.
+For example, if $\beta^K_n$ grows quickly enough, the LPM may have learnable link probabilities but not squared distances.
+This disparity can be understood by considering the metrics implied by each form learnability.

-Suppose that $\delta_{ij} = ||Z^i - Z^j||$ is very large.
-Then mis-estimating $\delta_{ij}$ by a constant $c>0$ (i.e. $\hat{\delta}_{ij} = \delta_{ij} + c$) contributes $(2\delta_{ij}c + c^2)^2$ to the error $||D^{\hat{Z}} - D^Z||^2$--- a sizable contribution to the error which can hinder convergence if made too often.
-However, the influence of the same mistake on $||P^{\hat{Z}} - P^Z||^2$ is minor; the probability $K(\delta)$ is already a small due to $\delta$ being large, thus $(K(\delta +c) - K(\delta))^2$ cannot contribute much to the error.
+Suppose that $\delta_{ij} = \|Z_i - Z_j\|$ is very large.
+Then mis-estimating $\delta_{ij}$ by a constant $c>0$ (i.e. $\hat{\delta}_{ij} = \delta_{ij} + c$) contributes $(2\delta_{ij}c + c^2)^2$ to the error in $\|D^{\hat{Z}} - D^Z\|_F^2$.
+This contribution to the error is sizable, and can hinder convergence if made too often.
+However, the influence of the same mistake on $\|P^{\hat{Z}} - P^Z\|_F^2$ is minor; because the probability $K(\delta)$ is already small for large $\delta$, $(K(\delta +c) - K(\delta))^2$ does not contribute much to the error.
 For small distances, the opposite may be true; a small mistake in estimated distance may lead to a large mistake in estimated probability.
 Thus, learnability of squared distances penalizes mistakes differently than learnability of link probabilities.
 However, there are typically far more large distances than small distances, meaning that the distance metric imposed by learnability of link probabilities is typically less stringent than for learnability of squared distances.

-Theorem~\ref{consistencies} can be used to establish learnability results for rectangular LPMs.
-We do so in Corollary~\ref{rectangularlearnability}. \begin{cor} Consider a $d$-dimensional rectangular LPM with $g(n) = n^{p/d}$